Valy (Pardubice District)

 Valy is a municipality and village in Pardubice District in the Pardubice Region of the Czech Republic.
 It has about 500 inhabitants.

 Geography

 Valy is located about 10 km west of Pardubice.
 It lies in the western tip of the Svitavy Uplands.
 The highest point is the hill Bílý kopec at 247 m above sea level.
 The municipality is situated on the right bank of the Elbe River, which forms the northern municipal border.

-The Struha stream flows east of the village and connects with the Elbe.
+The Struha Stream flows east of the village and connects with the Elbe.
 The surroundings of the Struha with the original meandering stream bed is protected as the Meandry Struhy National Monument.

 History

 The first written mention of Valy is from 1398.
 The history of Valy is connected with the village of Lepějovice, first mentioned in 1167.
 Lepějovice was abandoned between 1704 and 1848, when both villages were part of the Choltice estate.
-In addition to Lepějovice, today's territory of the municipality also includes the former village of Crkaň.
+In addition to Lepějovice, the today's territory of the municipality also includes the former village of Crkaň.

+Demographics

+Transport

+The I/2 road (the section from Pardubice to Kutná Hora) runs through the municipality.

+Two different railway lines passes through the municipality.
+The Valy u Přelouče stop is located on the Kolín–Česká Třebová line.
+The Valy u Přelouče zastávka stop is located on the Přelouč–Heřmanův Městec line.